capashaa/EEOEditor/README.md

 ## **Installation/Download**
 You can Download this tool at [Releases](https://github.com/capashaa/EEOEditor/releases).
-Select the correct archive: EEOditor_v.x.x.zip. vx.x.x stands for version number.
+Select the correct archive: EEOditor_v.x.x.zip. x.x.x stands for version number.
+If you don't find this, click on Assets and collapse the menu.

 Extract the archive.
 Then Run EEOditor.exe.
 Files will be placed in the folder such as settings.json, and a folder named blueprints if you never have used this tool before.